Skip to content

 • Team skill level: Figure out how good your sales team is.
 Are they new and untested, or do they have experience?

-• Resource availability: Consider the marketing help, sales tools, and other resources your team can access.
-Adding additional support, such as appointment setters, could make meeting ambitious sales quotas more manageable.
+• Resource availability: Consider the marketing support, sales tools, and other resources your team can access.

 3. Consider business objectives and strategy

-• Clarify goals: Know what your business goals are in general.
-Is the goal to increase, enter new markets, keep customers, or make money?
+• Clarify goals: Know your business goals.
+Is your goal to enter new markets, keep existing customers, or make more money?

-• Timeframe: Figure out how long it will take to reach these quarterly, semi-annually, or yearly goals.
+• Timeframe: Figure out how long it will take to reach quarterly, semi-annually, or yearly goals.

 4. Consult the sales team